swcarpentry/python-novice-inflammation/_episodes/02-loop.md

 ~~~
 {: .python}

 This loop steps through each temperature reading in the list, assigns it to the variable daily_temp, and then prints the value of the daily_temp in the body of the loop.
 You can also access and set variables defined outside the loop.
-For example, here's how we might use a loop to find the average temperature for the week.
+For example, here's a loop to find the average temperature for the week.

 ~~~
 sum_temp = 0